Arise Queen Aethelflaed

 The two new aircraft carriers each weigh 65,000 tonnes, and are 280 metre’s in length.
 They can carry up to 250 Royal Marines, a complement of 679 personnel, and 40 aircraft including F-35B Lightning II fighter jets, Chinook helicopters, Apache AH64 helicopters, Merlin HM2 and HC4s, and Wildcat AH1 and HMA2’s.

-Mick Jackson, IT and Marketing Manager at Joseph Ash Galvanizing, said:
+The Marketing Manager at Joseph Ash Galvanizing said:

 “In 2015/16 the MOD invested over £1.5bn in the Midlands, supporting over 10,000 full-time jobs.
 This has been a boon to the local economy and local communities.
 It’s also been wonderful to see that one of our valued clients – Abbot & Co – have been one of the 700 British SMEs to support the build of these aircraft carriers.
 We’re also thankful to Abbot & Co for trusting us to galvanize the pressure vessels for the ships.
 We have been a supplier to Abbot & Co for years.
 It feels good to know that we can collectively play a small part in protecting our nation’s future security.”